Verified Labels

 Damaged

-Structure is repairable/salvageable.
-For incidents, the damage must be seen taking place in the footage.
+Incident: To use these two labels with incidents, the damage/destruction should be seen taking place in the same footage.

 Looting